Snorkeling, swimming with turtles

 How to get to the private beaches?

-Lifehack is that you should just walk into the hotel grounds, if they ask you where you are going, just say our friends are there and we go to them.
-Walk across the hotel beach and out to the sea.
-That’s exactly what we did once, the guard let us through, really said it was the last time.
+Life Hack #1: You need to enter the territory of any hotel and go to the beach.
+If they ask you where you are going, just say that your friends are here and you are going to them.
+Go through the hotel, the hotel beach and out to the sea.
+This is exactly what we did once, the guard let us through but said it was the last time.

 Any hotel beaches can’t go right up to the sea line, so any hotel and any private beach has a pretty wide strip for access.
 Conventionally, you can lie on your towel or bedding in front of any hotel, to the hotel beach from the sea line will be at least 10 meters.

-The second option of passage to private beaches, this is the place near the famous sculpture, where you will definitely go to take pictures.
-So, to the right of the entrance to the sculpture there is a very wonderful boutique hotel, just pass through it to the beach.
+Lifehack #2: a place near the famous sculpture where you will definitely go to take pictures.
+So, to the right of the entrance to the sculpture there is a very wonderful boutique hotel, just walk through it to the beach.
 Checked so several times, not a single comment.
 You can park across the street, parking is 200 pesos ($12-13).
 The hotel has a great restroom, very nice.

 Imho, 200 pesos per person is expensive, it is better to go to the protected beaches, which I actually said to the owner of the campground.
 He objected that everyone just want to go to the private beaches, because here is better.
 Imho, it’s no different, maybe even on the reserved beaches is better, and cheaper will be for sure, I share with you at the link.